DylanB03/ProgressCheckWebsite/README.md

 3. Signing in requires only the email and password used for account creation

 ![image](https://github.com/user-attachments/assets/38170538-bca0-4c61-b274-79ea7f4f34cf)
 4. After signing in, a dashboard option will appear on the navigation bar, and the create account option will dissapear.
-Users will see their classrooms they have joined (empty if account is brand new), and will have options to create or join a classroom aswell.
+Users will see their classrooms they have joined (empty if account is brand new), and will have options to create or join a classroom as well.

 ![image](https://github.com/user-attachments/assets/2d40042e-4ca6-45ab-835c-78ea0094166c)
 5. Creating a classroom requires only a classname, which will then autogenerate a unique and permanent join code for other accounts to become students within your class.
-The creator of the classroom has specific admin priveleges.
+The creator of the classroom has specific admin privileges.

 ![image](https://github.com/user-attachments/assets/afdbe142-a4a5-499d-a4c2-b46c0b9f28f7)
 6. Clicking on a classroom box on your dashboard will show this screen if you are the administrator.
 The code is the join code others will use to join your classroom.